Embassy of the Philippines, Jakarta: Staff and activities

-The Philippine Embassy in Jakarta is provisionally headed by a chargé d'affaires, pending the reception of a new ambassador appointed by the Philippine government.
-The current chargé d'affaires is Gonaranao B. Musor, while the last resident ambassador was Gina A. Jamoralin, who was appointed to the position by President Bongbong Marcos on September 1, 2022.
-Prior to becoming Ambassador, Jamoralin, a career diplomat who has been with the Philippine foreign service since 1992, served as Consul General at the Philippine Consulate General in Chicago, and before that served in the same position at the Philippine Consulate General in Honolulu.
-Her appointment was confirmed by the Commission on Appointments on September 28, 2022, and she presented her credentials to Indonesian President Joko Widodo on June 26, 2023.
+The Philippine Embassy in Jakarta is headed by Ambassador Christopher B. Montero, who was appointed to the position by President Bongbong Marcos on November 16, 2024.
+Prior to his appointment as ambassador, Montero, a career diplomat, was previously deployed to the Philippine Embassy in Bandar Seri Begawan as ambassador to Brunei.
+Although his appointment was confirmed by the Commission on Appointments on February 4, 2025, he was subsequently reappointed as ambassador by Marcos four days later.
+Montero ultimately presented his credentials to Indonesian President Prabowo Subianto on June 8, 2026, over a year after his appointment as ambassador, with the delay being attributed to Prabowo's busy schedule.

-Many of the Embassy's activities center around building ties between the two countries, with a particular emphasis in recent years between the southern Philippines and eastern Indonesia.
+Many of the embassy's activities center around building ties between the two countries, with a particular emphasis in recent years between the southern Philippines and eastern Indonesia.
 In 2016, it hosted an event alongside the Department of Trade and Industry showcasing Philippine companies in a bid to increase their profile in Indonesia, while also hosting a familiarization tour for Indonesian companies looking to invest in the Philippines three years later, and lobbying for increased transport links.
-The Embassy has also played a key role in promoting cultural and educational ties between the two countries, particularly with Muslim students in the Philippines studying in Indonesia.
+The embassy has also played a key role in promoting cultural and educational ties between the two countries, particularly with Muslim students in the Philippines studying in Indonesia.

-In 2015, the Embassy was criticized for its role in mishandling the case of Mary Jane Veloso, the only Filipino on death row in Indonesia, with members of the House of Representatives' committee on overseas workers affairs demanding the recall of its consul general.
+In 2015, the embassy was criticized for its role in mishandling the case of Mary Jane Veloso, the only Filipino on death row in Indonesia, with members of the House of Representatives' committee on overseas workers affairs demanding the recall of its consul general.